jetthoughts/jt.github.io/_posts/blog/2014-10-24-run-tests-against-multiple-ruby-versions-on-circleci.markdown

     <img src="https://farm4.staticflickr.com/3887/14372035815_7ded626494.jpg" title="multiple_versions"/>
 </div>

 Using multiple MRI ruby versions is not very hard.
-There are some ruby versions that have already been installed, and if you want to add example `2.2.0-dev` you need to have a closer look.
+There are some ruby versions that have already been installed, and if you would like to add, for example, `2.2.0-dev` you need to have a closer look.
 [CircleCI](https://circleci.com) adds a lot of abilities to run different commands during all processes.

 <!--cut-->